 Dental bridges ‘bridge’ the gap between two sets of teeth.
 A bridge comprises two crowns that are clasped or attached to either side of a natural tooth as an abutment to anchor the bridge.
 When there’s a gap in your teeth, it can negatively impact overall mouth functioning such as speaking and chewing.
 At the same time, it can weaken the strength of your jawbone.
+If you are interested, you can learn in detail about what is a tooth bridge.

 Dental bridges are more convenient for those who are seeking a cost affordable option and maybe cannot afford treatments like dental implants.